 If you’re selling a business, there are extra reliefs available which might mean you can pay less capital gains tax (CGT) when you sell or give away your company.

-Entrepreneurs' relief - which has recently been renamed business asset disposal relief by Chancellor Rishi Sunak - means you may pay a lower CGT rate, charged at 10% on the first £1m of gains, when selling a qualifying business.
-This lifetime limit was reduced from £10m in measures announced in the 2020 Budget, with changes taking place from 11 March 2020.
+Entrepreneurs' relief - which has recently been renamed business asset disposal relief - means you may pay a lower CGT rate, charged at 10% on the first £1m of gains, when selling a qualifying business.

 - Get a headstart on your 2020-21 tax return with the Which? tax calculator - tot up your bill and submit it directly to HMRC.

 How does entrepreneurs' relief work?

 For higher or additional-rate taxpayers, who pay 20% on most assets, that means you’ll effectively be charged half of the usual rate.

 The allowance applies at an individual level, so £1m is the maximum you can claim per person, rather than for each business you sell.